wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-tree.md

 ---
-title: 'Binary Tree'
+title: "Binary Tree"
-description: 'Binary Tree is a tree structure in which eacho node only contains at most two children'
+description: "Binary Tree is a tree structure in which eacho node only contains at most two children"
 keywords:
   - leetcode
   - tutorial